Fcarbone99/Personal-Coding-Projects/README.md

 # Authors: Frankie Carbone, Edmond Cani, Abel Kloter

 # For our application we were tasked to create the classic Snake Game in C. My groupmates and I had restrictions and specifics tasks we were mandated to create (as shown at the top of our code in the comments)

+# ------------------------------------------------------------------------------

+# Gym Project Website created Fall 2024
+# Authors: Frankie Carbone, Filip Gorczyca, and Omar Abouelgheit

+#We wanted to develop a responsive and visually appealing website for a gym, aimed at enhancing user engagement and ease of management.
+The website will include features for both admin and worker roles, enabling efficient management of gym operations.
+Key functionalities will include storing gym membership data and fitness class information.
+Steps for Completion:
+1. HTML (Structure):
+o	Create pages for gym information, membership sign-up, fitness class schedules, and admin/worker portals. o	Use forms for user inputs like membership details, class registrations, etc.
+2. CSS (Design):
+o	Ensure responsive design using media queries to make the website accessible on multiple devices. o	Apply modern, clean styles to make the site visually attractive and user-friendly.
+3. PHP (Back-End Logic):
+o	Implement a system to manage gym memberships and fitness class data in a database. o	Create admin and worker roles, allowing different access levels for viewing, adding, or modifying data. o	Develop a secure login system for admins and workers.
+4. Database Integration:
+o	Use MySQL to store gym member data, class schedules, and user roles. o	Connect the database to the website using PHP for dynamic content management and updates.
+5. Testing & Deployment:
+o	Test the website for functionality, responsiveness, and security. o	Deploy on a hosting platform with database support.

+# ------------------------------------------------------------------------------